-Rev. H. Gordon Burroughs: This gentleman became active in Spiritualism at the age of 16.
+Rev. H. Gordon Burroughs became active in Spiritualism at the age of 16.
 He later became the pastor of the Church of Two Worlds in Washington, DC.
 He was elected to the NSAC board as a trustee in1944.
 He served in that capacity until elected NSAC Vice President in 1958.
 He served in that office until he passed away in August of 1971.

 As a seer his spirit guide was Galen.
 He started as a clairaudient and then as a clairvoyant.
 Davis, when in trance, found that to his eyes the human body was transparent.
 When lecturing he would often quote from the Hebrew language.
 He prophesized in detail the coming of the motorcar, airplane and the typewriter.
 He claimed to have heard and seen Emmanuel Swedenborg materialized.
 He had a vision of children in spirit schools.
 He prophesized the founding of the 8th and 9th planets which were discovered in 1933.
 He prophesized that a civilization would be discovered in South America in 1908.
 It was found in 1903.

 As a writer and medium he established the 1st Lyceum (influenced by his vision of the spirit children in school).
 He wrote “The Magic Staff” and was editor of the “Herald of Progress”.
 Other books were “Harmonial Philosophy” (about his psychic revelations), “Principles of Nature”, “Nature’s Divine Revelations” and “Beyond the Valley” (regarding events of his life.)
 Not to be forgotten is the “History of Spiritualism – Vol. 1 & 2.
-I’m sure I have missed some of his writings or books.
-I’m not sure how many are still in print.
+Many of his publications are still in print

 Davis did have a medical degree having graduated from the U.S. Medical College in NY in 1866.
 He believed that disease is in the soul not the body!